Pressure Ulcer Prevention and Treatment: Everything You Need to Know

-Pressure ulcers are recognised as a significant challenge across the healthcare sector, from the community to the acute care setting.
-Sometimes referred to as ‘pressure injuries’, ‘pressure sores’ and historically ‘bed sores’ or ‘decubitus ulcers’, the varying terminology can cause confusion.
-For instance, certain countries or regions predominantly use the term ‘pressure injuries’; whereas, within the UK, ‘pressure ulcer’ is recognised as the most widely used term and is consistent with the EPUAP definitions.1 In fact, NHS Improvement details the definition of a pressure ulcer as:
+Certain countries or regions predominantly use the term ‘pressure injuries’; whereas, within the UK, ‘pressure ulcer’ is recognised as the most widely used term and is consistent with the EPUAP definitions.1 In fact, NHS Improvement details the definition of a pressure ulcer as:

 “A pressure ulcer is localised damage to the skin and/or underlying tissue, usually over bony prominences (or related to medical or other device), resulting from sustained pressure (including pressure associated with shear).
-The damage can be present as intact skin or an open ulcer and may be painful”.1
+The damage can be present as intact skin or an open ulcer and may be painful”.1Pressure ulcer development stages

-Pressure Ulcer Prevention
+Pressure Ulcer Prevention and Management

 It’s recommended to have a structured risk assessment carried out for your patient within six hours after admission in order to identify the possibility of pressure ulcer development.2,3

-When it comes to pressure ulcer prevention, it’s important to consider the risk factors and ensure that there is a level of clinical judgement involved.
+When it comes to pressure ulcer prevention and management, it’s important to consider the risk factors and ensure that there is a level of clinical judgement involved.
 Making intuitive and situational decisions about patient treatment is imperative, as the risk of pressure ulcers may differ for all patients depending on the person and their history since admission.
 Early intervention can be what ensures patients have access to the necessary equipment needed to avoid the risks of pressure ulcer development.

 So what are the right steps to take when it comes to pressure ulcer prevention?
 Using tools such as the aSSKINg model have been incredibly helpful for healthcare staff in understanding a consistent approach to pressure ulcer prevention.3 This addresses the following areas or actions for consideration: